 Sustainable Farming Fund

 The Sustainable Farming Fund (SFF) invests in applied research and projects led by farmers, growers, or foresters.
+Projects that meet the criteria should deliver economic, environmental and social benefits to New Zealand.
 Find out more about the fund and how to apply.

 Funding from the grass-roots up